 The student-to-faculty ratio is 7:1.
 Whether you choose a traditional path or pursue your interests across disciplines, the faculty will inspire your intellectual, personal, and professional growth during your time at WashU and beyond.

-Over 50% of undergraduate students participate in research.
+Over 60% of undergraduate students participate in research alongside faculty who are leaders in their fields.
 Twice a year, the Office of Undergraduate Research presents the Undergraduate Research Symposium.
 This is a forum for students to present their research findings and a celebration of the diversity of research that takes place at WashU.

-About 40% of WashU undergraduates in all divisions learn through study abroad opportunities and internships in more than 50 countries each year.
+You are encouraged to infuse global experiences into all aspects of your education.
+About 30% of WashU undergraduates across all divisions learn through study abroad opportunities and internships in more than 50 countries each year.